 Follow the DVP alongside the river to Lullingstone Castle, then along Lullingstone Lane.
 Leave the DVP and continue along the lane past the Roman Villa, under the railway viaduct and up to its junction with Sparepenny Lane.

-The rest of the walk essentially follows the route of Walk 1–23.
+The rest of the walk essentially follows the Walk 1–23 route.

 Make your way round a children's playground on the north side of the Visitor Centre and turn left onto the riverside path, rejoining the DVP.
 Continue along this attractive tree-lined path for 600m, heading N with the River Darent on your right and glimpses of a large fishing lake beyond it.